stolostron/multicluster-global-hub/demos/multiple_desktops/script.md

     ![Screenshot of the desktop of the Hub-of-Hubs user, Cluster violations view](images/hoh_cluster_violations.png)

-1. Change compliance of one of the managed clusters of `hub1`.
+1. Change compliance of one of the managed clusters of `hub2`.
 To make the managed cluster compliant, run:

     ```
-    $ kubectl apply -f https://raw.githubusercontent.com/stolostron/hub-of-hubs/main/demos/psp.yaml --kubeconfig <a managed cluster config>
+    kubectl apply -f https://raw.githubusercontent.com/stolostron/hub-of-hubs/main/demos/psp.yaml --kubeconfig <a managed cluster config>
     ```

-1. Observe changes of the compliance status in the Web console of Hub of Hubs and `hub1`.
+1. Observe changes of the compliance status in the Web consoles of `hub2` and of Hub of Hubs.

 1. Change the remediation action in the Web console of Hub of Hubs to `enforce`.
 Observe propagation of the changes and the status.